psychemedia/island-storynotes/sandown_barracks_master_affair.md

 TO DO BELOW

-Master General, to the bhigr Barrack Master in the Isle of Wight, date!, Barrack Office, 19th Feb.
+Master General, to the bhigr Barrack Master in the Isle of Wight, dated, Barrack Office, 19th Feb.
 1806.

-Six ;—I am directed by the’ Barrack Master General to transmit to you; the enclosed copy of aletter from the Sec: at War, respecting Mr. Atkins, Barrack Master of Sandown, and to desire you will immediately communicate the same to-him, and direct him to prepare to deliver up the. barracks, and stores, now. under his charge, to the person who may be appointed to succeed him.
-You will also direct him’ to prepare for closing- his accounts with this office, as Barrack Master at Sandown, to the ‘period, when the transfer of the barracks shall be made.—/( Signed) P- Carey, Dty.
+Sir,— I am directed by the Barrack Master General to transmit to you; the enclosed copy of a letter from the Sec. at War, respecting Mr. Atkins, Barrack Master of Sandown, and to desire you will immediately communicate the same to him, and direct him to prepare to deliver up the barracks, and stores, now under his charge, to the person who may be appointed to succeed him.
+You will also direct him to prepare for closing his accounts with this office, as Barrack Master at Sandown, to the period, when the transfer of the barracks shall be made.—( Signed) P. Carey, Dty.
 B. M: Gi.

 Copy of a Letter from.
 Mr. Atkins, to the Secretary ut War, dated Feb.
 22d, 1800.
 Sir ;—I have this day the honor to receive, through Captain Bygrave, your order communicated to the Barrack Master General; with respect for your decision, I must beg leave to appeal to: your liberality, to be made acquainted with those charges preferred against me; and 10 permit, me to stand 2 fair and candid trial.
-Unconscidts that cu'pability could be attached to my_ pointing out situatious where vast savings might have been made to Government, I stepped, pethaps, beyond the line of my duty, not aware of the consequence.
+Unconscious that culpability could be attached to my_ pointing out situations where vast savings might have been made to Government, I stepped, perhaps, beyond the line of my duty, not aware of the consequence.
 (Signed) B.W ATKINS,

-Copy of a Letter from the Deputy Secretary at War, te Mr, Atkins, dated, War OfJice, 27th Fel.
+Copy of a Letter from the Deputy Secretary at War, to Mr. Atkins, dated, War Office, 27th Feb.
 1800.

-Six ;—In reply to your letter of the 22d instant, I am directed to acquaint you,

-that you were discharged from His Majesty s

-service in consequerice of misconduct in the

-discharge of your duties as Barrack Master, and viot as you erroneously conceive, from

-any statement you may have giver! with r-

-"spect to the rates of batracks hired in the

-Isle of Wight —(Signed) F. Moomt.

-sar * Sis GPL isi.
+Sir,— In reply to your letter of the 22d instant, I am directed to acquaint you, that you were discharged from His Majesty's service in consequence of misconduct in the discharge of your duties as Barrack Master, and not as you erroneously conceive, from any statement you may have given with respect to the rates of barracks hired in the Isle of Wight —(Signed) F. Moomtsar * Sis GPL isi.

 i ee > ch be Pa Pa: to''Mr, "Atkins